Skip to main content

 The extra contributions are intended to help those nearing retirement catch up and set aside more earnings.

-Starting in 2025, in a standard 401(k) plan, your catch-up limit will vary depending on what age you turned that year.
-For 2025, the catch up limit will be:
+In a standard 401(k) plan, your catch-up limit will vary depending on what age you turned that year.

 For a Starter 401(k) plan, catch-up contributions are limited to $1,000 for that specific plan.
 Note that the extended catch-up does not apply to Starter 401(k) plans.